 PSD2 also has the potential to affect how U.S. businesses conduct cross-border commerce with other countries.
-US banks will want to utilize SCA in order to step up against the increase in fraud but also to continue to create a frictionless buying experience for their customers.
-Any US bank who has a presence in the EU will be required to abide by the PSD2 regulations.
+US banks will want to utilize SCA in order to step up against the increase in fraud here in America.
+But, banks also want to continue to create a frictionless buying experience for their customers.
+Any US bank that has a presence in the EU will be required to abide by the PSD2 regulations.

 One directive in PSD2 bans the practice of surcharging any transactions that involve a consumer’s credit, debit, or prepaid card.
 This is a practice that has become quite common for U.S. merchants as a way to offset payment processing fees.
 So you can be sure Merchant Service Providers and merchants alike will be watching.

 PSD2 allows corporations to integrate with third-party providers to gain access to payment information data in order to initiate payments directly from customers’ bank accounts.
 Because of this, the model could be very interesting to titans such as Facebook, Google, even Amazon.
 It could allow them to become Payment Information Services themselves and easily integrate in-app sales with their existing applications.
 Not only is the data valuable, but so is the opportunity to create competition to interchange fee-based payment models we use currently.

 Protecting data is the cornerstone of a “sharing economy”.